 Notes

-- Save pasta water to create a silky sauce.
+- Don't forget to save some pasta water!
+It's key to a silky sauce.

 - Storage: Refrigerate leftovers up to 3 days in an airtight container.
-Reheat gently with a splash of water or broth.
+Reheat gently on the stove top with a splash of water or broth.

-- To Make Gluten-Free: Sub the orzo for a gluten-free variety or your favorite gluten-free short cut pasta.
+- Gluten-Free: Sub orzo pasta with your favorite gluten-free pasta.

 - Nutritional Information is an estimate only and will vary according to specific ingredients and amounts used.